 Target Insurance Requirements

 This is the technical insurance requirement in your contract.
 Like most retailers, Target’s insurance requirements are long, complicated, and full of legal jargon.
 In the next section, we’ll unpack this into the Coverages, Limits and Endorsements you’ll need on your certificate of insurance.
+To simplify the process for you, we’ve also created a pre-made Target Vendor Policy with all of your requirements build in!

 “Vendor shall maintain in full force and effect minimum insurance of the following kinds and amounts and meeting such other requirements as set forth below.